-Certainly not during the final in-processing, when as usual for a starbase they took far too long to get her combadge properly programmed, and the commander gave her a welcoming speech that made her too aware that she’d served under commanders that had impressed her much more.
-Nor during the first hour or so in her new lab, which she’d seen already and even put her notes from the power levels in, but she was still getting used to the new version of the computer interface, which had gone through a dozen upgrades while she’d been on Qo’onos until it was barely recognizable.
+Certainly not during the final in-processing, when, as usual for a starbase, they took far too long to get her combadge properly programmed, and the commander gave her a welcoming speech that made her too aware that she’d served under commanders that had impressed her much more.
+Nor during the first hour or so in her new lab, which she’d been in already, but she was still getting used to the new version of the computer interface, which had gone through a dozen upgrades while she’d been on Qo’onos until it was barely recognizable.
 There was even one scary moment where she thought she’d accidentally deleted everything.
 She did get a breather once she felt all the objections and databanks in the lab were in order, and there was nothing to immediately do for an hour or so, during which she read further about Martisheva’s famous chemicals and the animals that produced them, and contemplated what that said about the planet’s ecosystem.

-Then in the second hour, she unexpectedly received a visit from Commander Adam Sand, the starbase’s second-in-command.
-He looked a little furtive as he came in, and his voice was very quiet as he asked, “Can we talk alone, Commander Dax?”
+That was what she was doing when Commander Adam Sand came in.
+The starbase’s second-in-command, he had not been expected.
+He looked a little furtive, and his voice was very quiet as he asked, “Can we talk alone, Commander Dax?”

 “There’s no one else in here,” she answered.

 “Good,” he said, and moved away from the door even though it has closed already.
 “This may be a strange thing for you to hear on your first day here, but I would like to offer you a new position.
 This isn’t general knowledge yet, and I would prefer if you kept it to yourself, but I have been offered command of the science ship U.S.S.
 Hawking.
 They’re looking for a first officer, and I’ve been given the opportunity to take one with me.
 You've impressed me, Commander.
 I'd like to take you.
 I could even get you promoted, and I am aware, Commander, that that might otherwise be difficult for you.”